Allu Arjun: Personal life

 On 6 March 2011, Allu Arjun married Sneha Reddy in Hyderabad.
 They have two children—a son, Ayaan and a daughter, Arha.
-Allu Arha is set to make her debut in the upcoming film Shaakuntalam in the role of Prince Bharata.
+Allu Arha made her debut in the film Shaakuntalam in the role of Prince Bharata.
 In 2016, he started a nightclub named 800 Jubilee in collaboration with M Kitchens and Buffalo Wild Wings.

 In 2019, Allu Arjun celebrated Sankranthi in his native town Palakollu, Andhra Pradesh and announced ₹20 lakh for the development and renovation works of the Ksheera Ramalingeswara Temple, one of the five Pancharama Kshetras.
 The temple management has constructed Rathasala, Vahanasala, Gosala, and renovated the temple chariot with the funds provided.
 He also campaigned for his uncle Pawan Kalyan's Jana Sena Party in Palakollu in the 2019 general elections.

+On 30 November 2024, a FIR was filed against Allu Arjun by Srinivas Goud for his comments during the Mumbai press event, where Allu referred to his fans as an "army."
+Goud found this comparison disrespectful, arguing that using the term "army" in this context belittles the sacrifices made by the armed forces.

+On 4 December 2024, a woman died and her young son was critically injured after a stampede occurred during the screening of Pushpa 2: The Rule at the Sandhya cinema hall in RTC X Roads, Hyderabad.
+A case was later filed under various sections of the Bharatiya Nyaya Sanhita on the film's unit, Allu Arjun, the owner of the cinema hall and Arjun's security team.
+Allu was arrested by the Hyderabad City Police on 13 December 2024 over the said charges.
+However, a few hours later he was granted an interim bail by the Telangana High Court.

 Discography

 Awards and nominations

+For Pushpa: The Rise, Arjun won the National Film Award for Best Actor.
+Arjun has received four Filmfare Award for Best Actor – Telugu for the films - Parugu, Vedam, Race Gurram and Pushpa: The Rise.
+He received best actor award in the first edition of Gaddar Film Awards by Government of Telangana for Pushpa 2: The Rule.